Five Important Money Topics to Discuss Before the Big Day

 Five Important Money Topics to Discuss Before You Tie The Knot

 One of the biggest conversations that you should have with your partner before exchanging your “I do’s” is all about your respective financial goals and values.
 What are your beliefs surrounding money?
 Are you spenders or savers?
 Do you live below your means or do you tend to live by a “YOLO” mentality?
 Would you prefer to buy your dream house or take dream vacations each year?
 Discuss your personal goals and how finances will come into play during your marriage to ensure you’re on the same page, or at least able to compromise.

 On the other side of the coin from your debts, discuss your current assets with your partner.
 This means disclosing the amount of money you each have in the bank and/or investment accounts.
-Perhaps one of you owns property, that is considered an asset as well.
-This isn’t to say that you are required to share everything you might have owned before you got married, this is more about transparency.
-This is a great time to also discuss each of your income, so you can get an idea of how much will be coming in each month to go towards household expenses.
+Perhaps one of you owns property that is considered an asset as well.
+This isn’t to say you’re required to share everything you owned before you got married, this is more about transparency.
+This is also a great time to discuss both incomes, so you know how much will come in each month to go toward household expenses.

-After you’ve gotten through discussing your individual financial situations, it's time to discuss how you’ll manage your money after you’re married.
+After you’ve reviewed your individual financial situations, discuss how you’ll manage your money when you’re married.
 Use this conversation as a starting point to make a game plan for how you’ll proceed post-nuptials.
 Make sure you understand your partner’s spending habits before opening joint accounts.
-You may want to have a joint account that contains only a limited amount of money for joint everyday purchases and keep separate accounts till you are more comfortable with each other’s habits.
+You may want to have a joint account that contains only a limited amount of money for joint everyday purchases and keep separate accounts until you are more comfortable with each other’s habits.

 Start your marriage off on the right financial footing by having these uncomfortable money conversations *before* you get married.
-Not only will it be helpful to be on the same page, but you’ll also be set on the path towards marital money bliss!
+Not only will it be helpful to be on the same page, but you’ll also be set on the path toward marital money bliss!
+Happy Planning!